Choosing Child Care Options

 Head Start Centers - targeted for preschool-age children from low income families; federally funded and usually licensed as Day Care Centers.

-Legally Exempt Care (Informal) - provide care for one to two children at a time in addition to the provider's children, usually in the provider's home; are not required to register.
+Non-regulated/Informal Care – is home-based care for one to two children at a time in addition to the provider's children; are not required to register.

 There is no absolute guarantee of quality in child care programs.
 However, several factors help to assure high quality care in regulated programs: